|

 scenes, take part in improvisations, and present papers in relation to

-Eli Siegel's "Is Beauty the Making One of Opposites?" and "Aesthetic
+Eli Siegel's Is Beauty the Making

 Realism

-As Beauty: Acting."
+As Beauty: Acting.

 MARRIAGE

-Through studying the opposites of contempt
+Through studying the opposites of

-incident at the breakfast table — wives learn how to use marriage and a
+including yesterday's incident at the breakfast table—wives learn how

-husband to like the world.
-We are grateful to present what we
+to use marriage and a husband to like the world.
+We are grateful

-in Aesthetic Realism lessons with Eli Siegel.
-Some subjects: In
+to present what we learned in Aesthetic Realism lessons with Eli

-— How Does Adoration Change to Contempt?; Can Sex Be a Source of Pride
+Contempt?; Can Sex Be a Source of Pride in Marriage?; Disagreement in

 First Saturday each